 McCombs and Liu (2011) maintain that one of the biggest factors to the success of information technologies in learning is the ability to support diverse learners within diverse learning contexts.
-KnowledgeLink does support a large number of learners with varied roles, responsibilities and training needs across the organization, as it supports over 17,200 across the CEM Corporation.
-KnowledgeLink provides access to a large central repository of varied learning material which is organized in a structured way.
-As one interviewee who is a user of the system put it, “people can identify their role and cross reference KnowledgeLink for recommendations…the system also provides guidance with paths through the training courses.”
-Courses supported include; technical courses; customer service focused courses; sales focused courses; soft-skill or personal development courses; product courses; accountancy-based courses; and many more.
-KnowledgeLink was found to be able to support diverse learning contexts including; in class instruction; training manuals or books; audio and video training; multimedia training and virtual classroom training.
+KnowledgeLink does support a large number of learners with varied roles, responsibilities, and training needs across the organization, as it supports over 17,200 across the CEM Corporation.
+KnowledgeLink provides access to a large central repository of varied learning material, which is organized in a structured way.
+As one interviewee who is a user of the system put it, “People can identify their role and cross reference KnowledgeLink for recommendations….
+The system also provides guidance with paths through the training courses.”
+Courses supported include: technical courses, customer-service-focused courses, sales-focused courses, soft-skill or personal development courses, product courses, accountancy-based courses, and many more.
+KnowledgeLink was found to be able to support diverse learning contexts including: in-class instruction, training manuals or books, audio and video training, multimedia training, and virtual classroom training.

-However, the HR Information Systems Specialist stressed that KnowledgeLink may be more suitable for corporate training and standard training that can be rolled out across the organization on an ongoing basis, rather than specialist or once off training.
-She said “manufacturing guys use it quite a bit for their technical training programmes because the manufacturing training is generic across the manufacturing sites in CEM…it’s the same for Customer Service.”
-She explained that software engineering has very much done their own thing and that they use a separate website for training administration and tracking.
+However, the HR information systems specialist stressed that KnowledgeLink may be more suitable for corporate training and standard training that can be rolled out across the organisation on an ongoing basis, rather than specialist or one-off training.
+She said, “Manufacturing guys use it quite a bit for their technical training programmes because the manufacturing training is generic across the manufacturing sites in CEM….
+It’s the same for Customer Service.”
+She explained that software engineering has very much done their own thing and that they use a separate Website for training administration and tracking.
 This system is ISO9000 compliant and was in place before KnowledgeLink was implemented.
-A Software Engineer commented that “there doesn’t appear to be a large amount of suitable training available for software development through KnowledgeLink…..it seems to be focused at Manufacturing and Customer Services.”
+A software engineer commented that “there doesn’t appear to be a large amount of suitable training available for software development through KnowledgeLink….
+It seems to be focused at Manufacturing and Customer Services.”
 He added that the company’s Open Software Group produces its own training videos and disseminates these directly to software organizations throughout CEM.
-However, KnowledgeLink is used by the Software Engineering Organization for training on CEM application programs and for corporate training.
+However, KnowledgeLink is used by the software engineering organization for training on CEM application programs and for corporate training.

 Facilitating Competence Development to Meet Particular Business Objectives